Bristol Backgammon has no membership fee, but some events you turn up for will have an advertised entry fee. Other events will be free of charge.

 On the second Thursday of the month, there will always be a monthly grand prix tournament, where all players can test themselves against the best in the area under clock rules.
 The entry fee at these tournaments is £20 in March, June, September and December, and £10 in the other eight.

-Eight times during the year there will be Handicap Knock-outs, where a new player would typically get a four points start against a top player in a match to 7 points.
+Nine times during the year there will be Handicap Knock-outs, where a new player would typically get a four points start against a top player in a match to 7 points.
+The entry fee for these is £10.

-There are also six GP30 knock-outs, where the entry fee is £30, and eight GP5 tournaments, where the entry fee is £5.
+There are also eight GP30 knock-outs, where the entry fee is £30, and nine GP10 tournaments, where the entry fee is £10.

-And we also have a series of six Speedgammon tournaments, where clocks are set to scarily tight time allowances.
+And we also have a series of eight Speedgammon tournaments, where clocks are set to scarily tight time allowances.

 On Mondays, you basically have three options.